fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ### Wednesday
-- David Foster Wallace, [What is Water?](https://fs.blog/2012/04/david-foster-wallace-this-is-water).
-You can listen to DFW read this (a commencement speech at Kenyon College in 2005) or just read the transcript---or read and listen at the same time, as I did.

-{% include alert.html class='danger' title='Video Reflection' text="
-This assignment is a standard [reading reflection](reading-reflections), where you should answer the prompts
-- How is history useful in achieving the goals outlined in the speech?
-- What ideas or phrases resonated with you?
-- What have you worshipped even if you never thought it about it that way?
-"%}

-### Friday
 - Alice Dreger, [What is History?](http://alicedreger.com/what_is_history).
 The significance of the anecdote offered at the beginning of this piece is not explicitly stated, but it should be.
 The point here is that every time we ask WHY? about anything, we can focus either on immediate practical implications (physics), or on much larger structural, social explanations (history).
 They are both important because they provide different kinds of answers.
 Those who can move fluidly between these ways of thinking and understanding will be more astute problem solvers in any career.